Were you the victim of an assault or battery in North Carolina?

 • Pain and suffering

-Depending on the circumstances you may be able to potentially receive punitive damages.
-Punitive damages are intended to penalize the attacker for a particularly heinous or reckless act, and to try to deter others from engaging in similar behavior.
-In some cases, punitive damages can be up to three-times the amount awarded for regular damages.
+Depending on the circumstances of the incident, you may also potentially be owed punitive damages.
+Punitive damages are intended to penalize the attacker for a particularly heinous or reckless act and to try to deter others from engaging in similar behavior.
+In some cases, punitive damages can be up to 3x the amount awarded for regular damages.

-Contact Our Assault and Battery Lawyers for a Free Case Evaluation
+Contact Our North Carolina Assault and Battery Lawyers for a Free Case Evaluation

 Text UsText Us